ozchamo/YAKKO/README.md

 ---

 ## ATTENTION OPENSHIFT 4.11.x!!!
 (01-Sep-2022)
-OpenShift 4.11.x is still being test.
+OpenShift 4.11.x is still being tested.
 There may be an issue with the installer when building single-master/multi-worker configurations.
 If this is your target architecture, start with a single master and then add further nodes using "yakko infra addnode".

 What's working so far?
 - SNO - Single Node OpenShift